mautic/developer-documentation-new/docs/design/labelling.rst

 - **Search**: returns objects matching specified criteria within a defined set, such as a Mautic Contact list.
 - **Select**: chooses data from a table.
 - **Send**: transfers information to a recipient or destination.
-- **Show**: reveals previously hidden objects, like showing additional Contact details in Mautic.
+- **Show**: reveals previously hidden objects, like showing additional Contact details.
 - **Sign up**: creates a User account or registers a User in a system.
-- **Sort**: organizes a list or table column, useful for segmenting Contacts in Mautic.
+- **Sort**: organizes a list or table column, useful for segmenting Contacts.
 - **Start**: deploys an app or service to its environment for use.
 - **Submit an idea**: opens a window for submitting feedback or ideas, used as link text in support widgets.
 - **Top**: returns to the top of the page.
 - **Undo**: reverts to the state before recent changes, applicable to data changes.
-- **Update**: applies settings from a dialog to an object, like ``updatingContact`` preferences in Mautic.
+- **Update**: applies settings from a dialog to an object, like updating Contact preferences in Mautic.
 - **Upload**: transfers a file from a local to a remote system